David Icke: Reptoid humanoids

 When you get back into the ancient world, you find this recurring theme of a union between a non-human race and humans – creating a hybrid race.

 From 1998, I started coming across people who told me they had seen people change into a non-human form.
 It's an age-old phenomenon known as shape-shifting.
 The basic form is like a scaly humanoid, with reptilian rather than humanoid eyes.

-Icke claims the first reptilian-human breeding programmes took place 200,000–300,000 years ago (perhaps creating the biblical Adam), and the third occurred (and latest) 7,000 years ago.
+Icke claims the first reptilian-human breeding programmes took place 200,000–300,000 years ago (perhaps creating the biblical Adam), and the third (and latest) occurred 7,000 years ago.
 He claims that the hybrids of the third programme, being more Anunnaki than human, currently control the world.
 He writes in The Biggest Secret, "The Brotherhood which controls the world today is the modern expression of the Babylonian Brotherhood of reptile-Aryan priests and 'royalty'".
 Icke states that they came together in Sumer after "the flood" but originated in the Caucasus.
 He explains that when he uses the term "Aryan," he means "the white race."

 Icke has stated that the reptilians come from not only another planet but another dimension: the lower level of the fourth dimension (the "lower astral dimension")—the one nearest the physical world.
 From this dimension, they control the planet, although just as fourth-dimensional reptilians control us, they, in turn, are controlled by a fifth dimension.
 Michael Barkun argues that Icke's introduction of different dimensions allowed him to skip awkward questions about how the reptilians got here.
 Icke believes the only way this "Archontic" influence can be defeated is if people wake up to "the truth" and fill their hearts with love.

 Icke briefly introduced his ideas about ancient astronauts in The Robot's Rebellion (1994), citing Milton William Cooper's Behold a Pale Horse (1991), and expanded it in And the Truth Shall Set You Free (1995), citing Barbara Marciniak's Bringers of the Dawn (1992).